MK2112/minicorpus/README.md

 - Quality and representation capability of examples matters more than quantity
 - Dense regions of data contain learning signal, while sparse regions contain diversity, which we also have to make sure to consider and include

-Notably, Density Tiny, Nano and Pico versions show performance degradation, but this effect turns out surprisingly minimal.
+Notably, on Pythia 160M, Density Tiny, Nano and Pico versions show performance degradation, but this effect turns out surprisingly minimal.

 Again, considering only the Pythia 160M results, one could think that this would be due to:
 - The deduplicated Pile potentially still containing duplicates, granting the maintaining of signal strength on smaller subsets